Skip to Main Content

 Welcome!

-This guide is intended to support your research for your senior seminar projects.
-Use the resources on the tabs above to explore various places to search.
+This guide will help you conduct research for this course, especially for your senior thesis.
+Use the resources on the tabs above, as well as the information listed below, to explore various places to search.

 One great way to find interest groups is to read newspaper articles about your topic.
 (Tip: use Proquest US Newsstream database - linked on the Articles page of this guide!)
 More than likely, someone representing a particular interest group will be quoted.
 Pay attention to those organizations and then find them online.
-You can also try a basic google search to see if there are interest groups on your topic.
-Also try the resources below:
+You can also try a Google search to see if there are interest groups on your topic.
+Try CQ Researcher to see if there is an information packet about your topic.
+And use the "browse topics" menu in Congressional to find similar information packets.

 Librarian